AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated required version of `setuptools` to avoid installation error ("invalid command ``bdist_wheel``") on some environments.
 - Made the initial Basilisk build more robust in case ``de430.bsp`` download was interrupted
+- Enhanced :ref:`thrusterDynamicEffector` to allow automatic scaling down of thrust and Isp as fuel mass depletes.

 Version 2.4.0 (August 23, 2024)